 What is kitten season?
-When is it?
+When is kitten season?
 Why is it important?
 Kitten season might sound like a blast, especially for cat lovers, but it’s actually a huge strain on shelters like Adopt & Shop, our Kitten Foster Project and Catty Wagon.
 We are in urgent need for volunteers and foster parents.
 It’s an important service to both us and the kitties who depend on us.
 And it’s fun!
-Still have questions?
+Still, have questions?
 Here’s everything you need to know about kitten season and why we need your help!
 Click here to apply to be a foster!

 So What’s Kitten Season?

 As the warmer months arrive, unaltered (not spayed) female cats go into heat.
 If impregnated by a male cat, a female cat gives birth to a litter of kittens only 60 days later.
 This is the perfect time to volunteer at a shelter or foster baby kittens until they’re big enough to be spayed or neutered and then adopted.
 We are also looking for foster parents for bottle baby kittens.
 And, of course, this is also a good time to adopt a cat of your own.

 When Is Kitten Season?